The price of college

 There is an ongoing debate about whether people are generally well informed when making financial decisions (often they are not), and whether financial education can help inform them (only if cleverly delivered and well-targeted).

-My working paper with J. Michael Collins and Sara Goldrick-Rab reports the results of a field experiment testing different methods of informing student loan borrowers, at a for-profit online university.
+A working paper (embargoed for now) with J. Michael Collins and Sara Goldrick-Rab reports the results of a field experiment directly testing if informing borrowers is working, by comparing different methods of student loan entrance counseling implemented at a for-profit online university.

-For high school students considering college, their parents' income is the most important determinant of financial aid they can qualify for.
-My working paper with Janet K. Holt checks high school students' knowledge of their parents' income, by comparing students' survey responses to information from tax returns.
+For high school students considering college, their parents' income is the most important determinant of how much financial aid they can qualify for.
+A shorter working paper with Janet K. Holt checks high school students' knowledge of their parents' income, by comparing students' survey responses to information from tax returns.

 Coming soon!
 Paper, software, and a new method for assessing the generalizability of results from regression discontinuity designs, with Beth Tipton.